Notre Dame Cathedral

 The Architecture

-Notre-Dame was begun in 1163 under Bishop Maurice de Sully and largely completed by 1345, though modifications continued for centuries.
-It sits on the Ile de la Cite, the island in the Seine that was the original Roman settlement of Paris and remains its geographical heart.
+Notre-Dame was begun in 1163 under Bishop Maurice de Sully and largely completed by 1345, with modifications continuing for centuries afterward.
+It sits on the Ile de la Cite, the island in the Seine that was the original Roman settlement of Paris and remains the city’s geographical heart.

-The west facade (the main entrance side) has three portals with tympanum carvings depicting the Last Judgement, the Virgin Mary, and St Anne.
-The Gallery of Kings above the portals shows 28 kings of Judah and Israel, not French kings, though 28 heads were hacked off during the Revolution by people who misidentified them as French monarchs; the original heads are now in the Cluny museum.
+The west facade has three portals with tympanum carvings depicting the Last Judgement, the Virgin Mary, and St Anne.
+The Gallery of Kings above the portals shows 28 kings of Judah and Israel, not French kings – though 28 heads were hacked off during the Revolution by people who misidentified them as French monarchs.
+The severed original heads are in the Cluny museum, about 15 minutes’ walk away, and worth seeing separately.

-The flying buttresses on the exterior are among the most graceful in Gothic architecture, necessary structural elements that allow the thin walls to carry enormous loads of stained glass rather than solid stone.
-The best view of them is from the Pont de l’Archeveche or the garden behind the cathedral (the Square Jean XXIII).
+The flying buttresses on the exterior are among the most elegant in Gothic architecture.
+They are structural necessities: without them, the thin walls carrying those immense windows could not bear the load of the roof.
+The best view of them is from the Pont de l’Archeveche or the Square Jean XXIII garden directly behind the cathedral.

 Around the Cathedral